 The challenge for today’s websites is to curb cart abandonment and convert incomplete orders to paid orders.
-That’s why it’s time to be thinking about conversion rates and tactics to retain existing customers and attract new ones.
+That’s why it’s time to be thinking about B2B conversion optimization and tactics to retain existing customers and attract new ones.
 By embracing personalization and looking at data in new ways, you’ll convert more of those clicks into sales.

 Conversion Rates by Industry, Channel, and Device